ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-The author of the sell order successfuly exchanged 5 marscoin and recived 25 venuscoin vouchers.
+The author of the sell order successfuly exchanged 5 marscoin and received 25 venuscoin vouchers.
 The other 5marscoin created a sell order.

 ```yml
 # Source blockchain